-Then Elijah said to Baal's prophets, "Kill a bull and put the meat on an altar for it to be a sacrifice, but do not light the fire.
+Then Elijah said to Baal's prophets, "Kill a bull, divide the meat into pieces, and put it on an altar for a sacrifice, but do not light the fire.
 I will do the same later, and I will put the meat on a different altar.
 Then if God sends fire on the altar, you will know that he is the real God."
 So the prophets of Baal prepared a sacrifice but did not light the fire.